 The Principal Investigator will have the freedom to modify the budgetary breakdown during the course of the project.
-Requests to modify the budgetary breakdown of additional funding10 may be accepted only provided that such modifications remain within the objectives for which the additional funding was awarded.
+Requests to modify the budgetary breakdown in respect of additional funding to cover major costs may be accepted only provided that such modifications remain within the objectives for which the additional funding was awarded.